l4rs3rik/l4rs3rik.github.io/microtonic/README.md

 ```
 Instructions:

-First, make sure you have the lastest version of Microtonic installed.

 There are two ways of loading skins in Microtonic.
 Either way you need
 to find the location of the Microtonic.vst (or Microtonic.component).